 Remember, it is ultimately the skipper’s responsibility to determine whether or not to cross a bar!

-This video about safely crossing a bar has been produced by Waikato Regional Council and Bay of Plenty Regional Council.
+This video about safely crossing a bar has been produced by the Waikato and Bay of Plenty regional councils, and is available on Safer Boating NZ's YouTube channel.